How To Clean Lampshades

 How to clean silk lampshades

-How to clean a glass lampshade
+How to clean a glass or plastic lampshade

-How to clean a water stained lampshade
+How to clean a water-stained lampshade

 • Fill a bathtub or large bucket with warm water